Reviews You Can Rely On

 Non-adjustable geometry

-Lacking frame storage and adjustable geometry, it may not check every box riders are in search of, but we're willing to overlook those omissions for this level of performance.
+The Rascal doesn't have adjustable geometry but new for 2025, it does get in-frame storage.
 While adjustable geometry can enhance a bike's versatility, we'd never complain that the Rascal isn't versatile.
 In fact, the bike seemed to excel in trails that were “a bit too much” for other bikes with similar geometry and travel.
 Conversely, the Rascal never felt like too much bike, even on mellow XC trails.
-If you're a performance-oriented rider seeking a bike without compromise, you'll love the new Rascal; Revel even guarantees it!
-We ride dozens of really expensive mountain bikes each year, but the Rascal is a standout, a bike that really feels worth the premium price tag.
+If you're a performance-oriented rider seeking a bike without compromise, you'll love the Rascal; Revel even guarantees it!
+Our head tester had this to say, “I ride dozens of expensive mountain bikes each year, but the Rascal is a standout bike that feels worth the premium price tag.”
+Revel offers three complete build kits of the Rascal starting at $4500.

 Read more: Revel Rascal XO Transmission review